 Coriander seeds have traditionally been used to treat indigestion.
 The essential oil content has anti-spasmodic and carminative effects on the gastrointestinal tract.
 Modern literature has found the seeds decrease blood sugar and reduce insulin resistance .

-This is an incredibly easy recipe to prepare, and smells so fragrant as it simmers away on the stove.
+This is Thai Pumpkin Soup is an incredibly easy recipe to prepare, and smells so fragrant as it simmers away on the stove.
 I like mine served with fresh herbs, toasted pumpkin seeds, a dollop of coconut yoghurt and a drizzle of fresh lime.
 Enjoy!

 - 3 cups vegetable stock or water

-- Coconut oil to roast and fry with
+- 1 tablespoon coconut oil to roast and fry with (approx)

 - 1 teaspoon cumin seeds